Post-Election Inclusivity, Diversity, Equity & Accessibility Report>

 - By special ballot through Elections Markham’s Home Visit Program.

 With increasing levels of uptake among voters and developments in online voting security, Elections Markham has gradually extended online voting service to all Markham voters during all Voting Days.
-The 2022 Markham Municipal Election was the City’s 6th consecutive election since 2003 to feature both remote and in-person voting options, and represented the country’s longest-running online voting program to-date.
+The 2022 Markham Municipal Election was the City’s 6th election in a row to feature both remote and in-person voting options, and represents one of North America's longest-running online voting programs to-date.

 Online voting was available anytime anywhere for 250 consecutive hours during the 2022 Markham Municipal Election from October 14 to 24, and open to all Markham voters with a personal Voter Information Letter and internet access.